Caño Tiburones: Flora

 The flora found in the swamp is typical of that found in wetlands and most species are hydrophytes, which are aquatic or semiaquatic plants that require flooded conditions to survive.
 Some of the most common plants in the swamp are the southern cattail (Typha dominguensis), aquatic ferns such as mangrove fern (Acrosticum aureum), Paspalum, and mangrove.

 Fauna

 The area around the reserve is considered important for wildlife, including migratory species.
 The area is also an important nesting area for numerous fish species.
 The wetlands are home to 206 bird species, more than 25 insect species, 6 reptile species, 9 crustacean species and more than 20 species of fish.
 The Puerto Rican boa (Epicrates inornatus) can also be found in the region.
 The swamp was formerly an important site for the Caribbean flamingo (Phoenicopterus ruber) and flamingo sightings can be considered as a good sign of the ecological revitalization and recovery of the area.
+In recent years, these wetlands have become the home of introduced spectacled caimans (Caiman crocodilus) and reticulated pythons (Malayopython reticulatus).

+Caño Tiburones Important Bird Area

+The Caño Tiburones Important Bird Area was designated by BirdLife International in 2007 to recognize the area's importance as a biodiversity hotspot and as critical for the preservation of bird populations.
+Beyond the Caño Tiburones Nature Reserve itself, this Important Bird Area (IBA) also includes the wetlands found along the northern coastline of the municipalities of Arecibo, Barceloneta and Manatí, and they include the Manatí River delta, and the Hacienda La Esperanza and Cueva del Indio nature reserves.
+Along with the southwestern coast of Puerto Rico, the wetlands of this area contains the highest bird diversity in the island, with key species such as herons, egrets, dabbling and whistling ducks, ibises, and occasionally flamingoes.
+The limestone cliffs of this IBA also host feeding and nesting sites for gulls and shorebirds.